kaytervn/MERN-Stack-Demo/readme.md

 - folder "node modules".
 - package-lock.json.

-You can fill the environment variables which are taken from the ".env" file.
+Fill the environment variables which are taken from the ".env" file.